 Simply Piano is a straightforward platform that aims to teach people the basics and beyond in the easiest way possible.
-If there’s one thing we hate to see in any platform, it’s unnecessary complications, so Simply Piano sounds promising.
+If there’s one thing I hate to see in any platform, it’s unnecessary complications, so Simply Piano sounds promising.

 About the author

 Sadly, Simply Piano fell a long way short of my high expectations.
 The platform offers some excellent content, but it’s all a little half-baked.
 It’s too simple and limited, lacking a clear and sensible structure.

 - Instant feedback.

 - Poor arrangements.

 - Very limited instant feedback.

 - Terrible progression path.